firebolt-db/godocs/docs/Guides/loading-data/working-with-semi-structured-data/working-with-semi-structured-data.md

 * **Parquet and ORC**&mdash; Serialization formats that support nested structures and complex data types.
 For  information on loading Parquet data with Firebolt, see [Load semi-structured Parquet data]({% link Guides/loading-data/working-with-semi-structured-data/load-parquet-data.md %}).

 ## Firebolt's approach to semi-structured data

-Firebolt transforms semi-structured data using arrays, enabling efficient querying.
-Arrays in Firebolt represent the following data constructs:
+Firebolt transforms semi-structured data using arrays and structs, enabling efficient querying.
+These data types allow for flexible modeling of nested and hierarchical data.

+### Arrays

-* **Variable-length arrays**&mdash; Arrays with unpredictable lengths in the source data are supported by Firebolt.
+Firebolt supports arrays with unpredictable lengths in the source data.
 These arrays can have arbitrary nesting levels, provided the nesting level is consistent within a column and known during table creation.
+For more details, see [Work with arrays]({% link Guides/loading-data/working-with-semi-structured-data/working-with-arrays.md %}).

+### Structs

+The `STRUCT` data type allows you to group multiple attributes of varying data types into a single logical unit.
+This is especially useful for modeling nested or hierarchical data.
+For more information, see [STRUCT data type]({% link sql_reference/struct-data-type.md %}).

+### Maps

+Maps, also known as dictionaries, are not supported natively by Firebolt at the moment.
+However, there are different approaches to represent them in Firebolt using arrays and structs.

-* **Maps**&mdash; Maps, also known as dictionaries, are represented using two coordinated arrays&mdash;one for keys and one for values.
+* A map can be represented using two coordinated arrays&mdash;one for keys and one for values.
 This approach is particularly useful for JSON-like data where objects have varying keys.

+* Alternatively, a map can be represented using an array of `STRUCT(key T, value U)` data type where `T` is the data type of the keys and `U` is the data type of the values.
+Instead of manipulating two arrays and coordinating indexes, let Firebolt do it for you and enjoy the simpler query syntax.